imanmay2/CPP-PROGRAMMING/README.md

 ## 🚀 About Me
-Hi, I am Manmay Chakraborty who is currently building up projects such as games,webpages,etc...on this repository.
+Hi, I am Manmay Chakraborty who is currently practising C++ on this repository.